 The metaphase is marked by the completion of the spindle and the arrangement of chromosomes on the equator of the spindle.

-- Each chromosome becomes more compact and short and its two chromatids separate except at the centromere, which has not divided so far.
+- Each chromosome becomes more compact and short, and its two chromatids separate except at the centromere, which has not been divided so far.

 - The chromosome migrates toward the equator of the spindle.
-These orient themselves on the equator in such a fashion that their centromeres lie on the equator and the arms are oriented towards the poles.
+These orient themselves on the equator, so their centromeres lie on the equator, and the arms are oriented towards the poles.

-- Their centromere gets attached to the chromosomal fibres of the spindle.
+- Their centromere gets attached to the chromosomal fibers of the spindle.

 3. Anaphase –